Symmetry-protected Topological Phases in Spinful Bosons with a Flat Band: Spin-1 bosons on a sawtooth chain: an example

 \subsection{The Haldane phase}

 In this section we investigate the properties of the MPS $|\text{GS}\rangle$.
 Let $G$ be the symmetry group of $\hat{H}$ and $\hat{U}(q)$ be a symmetry operation (on the Hilbert space) corresponding to the group element $q\in G$, i.e., $[\hat{H}, \hat{U}(q)]=0$.
-Subjected to $q$, the unique ground state transforms as $|\text{GS}\rangle \to \hat{U}(q) |\text{GS}\rangle$, while the matrices in \Eq{GS} transform as~\footnote{ Equation~(\ref{uniqueness_of_MPS}) is usually proved in the canonical form, see~\cite{PhysRevLett.100.167202} or Theorem~7 in~\cite{PerezGarcia2007}.
-However, the equation holds regardless of the form of an injective MPS, see~\cite{Tasaki2020} or Section~7.3 in~\cite{Fannes1992}.}
+Subjected to $q$, the unique ground state transforms as $|\text{GS}\rangle \to \hat{U}(q) |\text{GS}\rangle$, while the matrices in \Eq{GS} transform as~\footnote{ Equation~(\ref{uniqueness_of_MPS}) is usually proved in the canonical form; see Ref.~\cite{PhysRevLett.100.167202} or Theorem~7 in Ref.~\cite{PerezGarcia2007}.
+However, the equation holds regardless of the form of an injective MPS; see Ref.~\cite{Tasaki2020} or Sec.~7.3 in Ref.~\cite{Fannes1992}.}

 where $\{u_q\}_{q \in G}$ are unitary matrices which are used to classify the 1D SPT phases~\cite{PTBO_2010, Tasaki2020, PhysRevB.83.035107}.

 The group $\mathbb{Z}_2 \times \mathbb{Z}_2 =\{1, \hat{U}(x), \hat{U}(y), \hat{U}(z) \}$ is a symmetry group of $\hat{H}$, where $\hat{U}(\delta):=\exp(-\mathrm{i}\pi \sum_r \hat{S}_{r}^{\delta})$ is the spin rotation about the $\delta=x,y,z$-axis.
 The Hamiltonian is also invariant under time-reversal $\hat{U}(\text{TR}) := \hat{U}(y)\hat{K}$ (where $\hat{K}$ is a complex conjugation operator), space inversion $\hat{U}(\mathcal{I})$, spin rotation together with inversion $\hat{U}(z\mathcal{I}):=\hat{U}(z)\hat{U}(\mathcal{I})$, and pseudo-spin rotation together inversion $\hat{U}(n\mathcal{I}):=\exp[-\mathrm{i}\pi \sum_r (\hat{n}_r-1)] \hat{U}(\mathcal{I})$.